Transfer Process

 How Many Community College Students Transfer?

-According to an article published by the National Student Clearinghouse, about 80% of entering community college students indicate that they want to earn a bachelor’s degree or higher, making them likely to transfer to
+According to an article published by the National Student Clearinghouse, about 80% of entering community college students want to earn a bachelor’s degree or higher, making them likely to transfer to a four-year college at some point.
+However, only 29% of community college students who started classes in the

 . . .read more